Luligu/matterbridge/README.md

 Then change the name, version, description and author in the package.json.

 Add your plugin logic in platform.ts:

+### onStart()
-- override async onStart(reason?: string) is where you have to create your MatterbridgeDevice and add all needed clusters and command handlers.
+The method onStart() is where you have to create your MatterbridgeDevice and add all needed clusters and command handlers.

-- override async onShutdown(reason?: string) is where you have to eventually cleanup some resources.
+### onConfigure()
-- override async onConfigure() is where you can configure or initialize your device.
+The method onConfigure() is where you can configure or initialize your device.
 The method is called when the platform is already commissioned.

+### onShutdown()
+The method onShutdown() is where you have to eventually cleanup some resources.
+The method is called when Matterbridge is shutting down.